Aadarsh-Mohapatra/Info-Retrieve-AI/README.md

    streamlit run main\app_pm.py
    ```

+   - **_"Please note that unless the entire model is executed as well as RAGA code files, the application for Performance Metrics UI will not display any statistics or plots"_**

 ## Additional Information

 - **Folder Structure**: Ensure your project folder is set up according to the guidelines provided in the repository structure.